seungki-jung/modeling-code/README.md

 -->

 hello😄!!
 Thanks for visiting my github.
 My name is Seungki Jeong, who dreams of becoming a data scientist.\
-My hobbies are playing the guitar and playing games.
+My hobbies are playing the guitar🎸 and playing games🎵.

 ## Experience & Certificate
 ### Education & Experience